Kmcauley2000/Learning-Log/README.md

 # Learning-Log
-This is where i document everything im learning on my journey into tech.
+H1 This is where i document everything im learning on my journey into tech.
+H1

-Im currently exploring:
-XAML and how it works
-Python and Automation
-Web development

 I'll be adding notes, small projects, fixes to weird bugs and links to things i find useful.

-Follow along!